 A 2017 graduate of Arlington High School, Nick completed his BA in sociology at the University of Washington in June of 2021.
 Currently living in northeast Seattle, Nick enjoys nothing more than a Sunday afternoon’s worth of Seahawks football and pick-up sports.

 Contact: email@example.com | (425) 988-6157

 Facility and Production Coordinator

 High School: Mount Vernon HS (MOUNT VERNON, WA)

 Aaron Roetcisoender maintains proper mailing databases for all member schools, committee members and related affiliate members.
 He coordinates the distribution of books and materials to all member schools.
 Mr. Roetcisoender also oversees administration of the WIAA's facility operations and maintenance, capital projects, security, purchasing, safety codes and janitorial, along with programs such as Scholastic Achievement Program, Scholastic Cup, Academic State Champions, Athlete of the Week, Team of the Month, STAR Student of the Month, Clock Hours, and Coaches Standards/Education.
-He is also a leader in events, where he is a State Tournament Manager for 2A Volleyball and 3A Softball.
+He is also a leader in events, where he is a State Tournament Manager in 2A Volleyball and 3A Softball.

 Contact: firstname.lastname@example.org | (425) 282-5245